7 Key differences between Webinars and Online Courses

 - your industry’s knowledge, skills and performance needs

-Only one of the 7 key factors (below) relates to COST of training delivery.
+Only 1 of the 7 key decision-making factors for training course delivery relates to the COST of the delivery method — because content is an investment.

-Other factors include how long the data will remain current (and available online); your audience; your topic theme; your brand reputation; and audience demographics such as time zones and convenience factors.
+Content longevity, ease of access, and usability over time are part of the cost-to-benefits equation when choosing between developing a webinar versus an online course.
+Other factors which have an impact on the long-term cost (investment) include how long the data will remain current (and available online); your audience; your topic theme; your brand reputation; and audience demographics such as time zones and convenience factors.

 - Choosing the right blend of ingredients is more important than a particular platform, format or delivery method